Happy Mondays: Fourth incarnation

 The band played two nights at the Roundhouse, London and in Manchester in December 2012.
 They travelled to Dubai in April 2013 to perform and in May 2013 played gigs at Bristol's Vegfest and one in Brighton.
 June 2013 brought gigs at the Isle of Wight Festival and Scarborough, then in July 2013 they played at the Warrington Music Festival and at Sandown Park Racecourse in Esher, Surrey.
 They played dates in Belfast, Crewe and Dublin in August 2013.
-In October 2013 they travelled to Spain to do gigs in Barcelona and Madrid then in November 2013 they kicked off a 16 date UK tour to celebrate 25 years since their second critically acclaimed album Bummed was released, and the band plan to play most of the songs from that infamous album.

-The band signed to Creation Management in 2015.
-They have announced an international tour to coincide with the 25th anniversary of the Pills 'n' Thrills and Bellyaches.
+In October 2013 they travelled to Spain to do concerts in Barcelona and Madrid.
+Then, in November 2013, they started a 16-date UK tour to celebrate 25 years since their second critically acclaimed album Bummed was released, and the band planned to play most of the songs from the album.
+The band signed to Warren Askew & Oliver Moheda at Total Artist Management in 2010 and Creation Management in 2015 for management.
+They announced an international tour to coincide with the 25th anniversary of the Pills 'n' Thrills and Bellyaches.

-In September 2015, the programme Singing in the Rainforest followed the band as they travelled to Panama to record a new song with an isolated tribe called the Embera.
+In September 2015, the programme Singing in the Rainforest followed Happy Mondays as they travelled to Panama to record a new song with an isolated tribe called the Emberá.
 The band composed a track with members of the tribe for a performance, penning the track "Ooo La La to Panama".
 Although billed as the first original line-up recording since 1992, Paul Davis was not present, and no mention of him was made.
 Gaz Whelan confirmed on Twitter that Davis had left the band.

-The band toured Australia and New Zealand in February and March 2019, performing their 1990 album Pills 'n' Thrills and Bellyaches.
+The band toured Australia and New Zealand in February and March 2019, performing Pills 'n' Thrills and Bellyaches.
+The touring line-up for these dates was Shaun Ryder, Bez, Rowetta, Mark Day, Gary Whelan and Dan Broad, with Paul Ryder on bass.

-On 15 July 2022, the band announced via their Facebook page that Paul Ryder had died in the early hours of that morning.
+On 15 July 2022, Happy Mondays announced via their Facebook page that Paul Ryder had died in the early hours of that morning.
 He was 58 years old.